ASUM

 Using a consistent component system, I ensured the UI remained scalable and readable across flows while maintaining a distinctive identity.

-I translated the structure into wireframes and later on, high-fidelity mobile screens, focusing on clear task ownership, visual feedback for status and completion, consistent navigation patterns, strong contrast and legibility.
+I translated the structure into wireframes and a high-fidelity prototype, focusing on clear task ownership, visual feedback for status and completion, consistent navigation patterns, strong contrast and legibility.

 The UI supports collaboration without becoming visually overwhelming.